 Make the mouse easier to use

-There are custom settings available if you need help tracking the mouse pointer, or experience discomfort when using a mouse.
-To see them, select the Start button, then select Settings > Ease of Access > Mouse .
-Options include:
+To access mouse settings, select the Start button, then select Settings > Ease of Access > Mouse .

-Click the Change other mouse options to change the which side your primary button is and select scrolling options.
+- Select Change other mouse options to change your primary mouse button, set scrolling options, and more.

-To make the pointer, cursor, and touch feedback easier to see, select the Start button, then select Settings > Ease of Access > Cursor & pointer size .
+To make the mouse pointer, text cursor, and touch feedback larger or easier to see, select Cursor & pointer settings below, or select the Start button, then select Settings > Ease of Access > Cursor & pointer .

 Make the keyboard easier to use

-If you have difficulty or feel discomfort while using a keyboard, select the Start button, then select Settings > Ease of Access > Keyboard to explore the following options:
+If you want to make your keyboard easier to use, select Keyboard settings below, or select the Start button, then select Settings > Ease of Access > Keyboard , and try some of these options:

-To make it easier to type and use your keyboard if you have limited strength or reach, try the On-Screen Keyboard.
-You select keys using the mouse or other pointing device (like a joystick), or you can use a single switch to cycle through the keys on the screen.
+- Turn on the toggle under Use the On-Screen Keyboard to select keys by using the mouse or another pointing device (like a joystick) or to use a single switch to cycle through the keys on the screen.

-Sticky Keys can help if you have trouble pressing two keys at the same time.
+- Turn on the toggle under Sticky Keys if you have trouble pressing two keys at the same time.
 Sticky Keys let you press commands that use multiple keys (such as Ctrl + S) one key at a time.

-Use Toggle keys to play a sound whenever you press Caps Lock, Num Lock or Scroll Lock.
+- Turn on the toggle under Toggle Keys to play a sound whenever you press the Caps lock, Num lock, or Scroll lock keys.